 Assault is a serious crime and carries a possible jail sentence upon conviction.
-Call Spring & Spring at (617) 513-9444 today to speak with a Middlesex County assault attorney.
+Call Spring & Spring at (617) 513-9444 today to speak with a Concord assault defense attorney.

 In order to convict a defendant of assault, the Commonwealth must prove beyond a reasonable doubt that:

 Assault cases are usually defended in one of several ways.

 The Commonwealth bears the burden of establishing the defendant intentionally assaulted the alleged victim – it’s not enough if the defendant accidentally placed the alleged victim in fear of being the victim of an assault and battery.
 An “accident” is a sudden event that is unexpected and was not intended by the defendant.

 A defendant is legally allowed to use a reasonable degree force in self-defense.
 If the defendant: (1) reasonably thought he or she was in the process of being attacked or an attack was imminent and his or her safety was in immediate danger; (2) made all reasonable efforts to avoid a physical fight before using force; and (3) did not use more force than was necessary under the circumstances; then the defendant must be acquitted of assault.
 Defense of another person is a similar privilege.